 Logging In and Out

 On your first visit to the Forum, you should be logged in as above.
 But if you ‘Log Out’ or come back to the Forum at a later date, or connect to the Forum from a different computer, you’ll need to ‘Log in’ again.
-At the top of the screen, you’ll see the Log in prompt, as below right:
+At the top right of the screen, you’ll see the Log in prompt, as below:

 If you’re the only person that uses this computer, it can be handy to check the ‘Remember Me’ box – it will save you having to log on every time you visit the Forum.
-However, if your computer is shared with others, this is probably not a good idea – as anyone else using the computer could read the forum and post messages ‘under your name’.
+But if your computer is shared with others, this is probably not a good idea – as anyone else using the computer could read the Forum and post messages ‘under your name’.